Antipurity/sensor-network/docs/ROADMAP.md

             - ⋯ Read from file.
             - ⋯ In extension, read from tabs.
             - ⋯ Read from Internet, with WebRTC, RabbitMQ preferable.
-                - ⋯ Each data packet (1+ cells) references its meta-data (cell shape) by ID; when/if meta-data changes, it's re-sent, and the other side can request it if it doesn't know it (such as when the packet got lost).
-Though, cell shape shouldn't ever change, or there's a big problem in ML models.
+                - ⋯ Each data packet (1+ cells) references its meta-data (cellShape & partSize & noData & noFeedback) by ID; when/if meta-data changes, it's re-sent, and the other side can request it if it doesn't know it (such as when the packet got lost).
-                - ⋯ To communicate rewardName/userName/name, fill them with closures, that read from received data.
+                - ⋯ To communicate userName/name, fill them with closures, that read from received data.
                 - ⋯ Discourage disengagements: on user disconnect, hold its last cell (now `0` everywhere except the user in the name) with `-1` reward, for as many frames as specified (`8` by default).
 Dying is bad.
                 - ⋯ Benchmark throughput, over localhost, with the default data (a file, preferably always the same one).
             - ⋯ Search: in a distributed database (sync with search-server URL/s if given, updating a few fitting entries on demand), lookup the nearest-neighbor of values' feedback (the label) (must not be linked elsewhere), and connect via read-from-Internet.